-High-magnification transmission electron-tomograms of the intracellular compartments positive for GFP signal revealed internalized GEMs as small dark particles of about 50 nm diameter (Figure 3A, B and Video S3).
-GEMs were located to structures we could morphologically identify to be either endosomes or lysosomes for both time points (Figure 3A, B, Figure S3B).
-These results were consistent with observations we made by live-cell microscopy on a spinning-disk confocal microscope where the GFP fluorescence of the GEMs increasingly colocalized with that of Rab7-mRFP and Lamp1-mRFP in perinuclear vesicular structures over several hours of endocytosis (Figure 3C, D and Figure S3C).
-To test by what specific mechanism GEMs became endocytosed, we developed a fluorescence-assisted cell sorting (FACS) based internalization assay (Figure S4A).
-To do so, we added 2 μg/ml of GEMs to cells and incubated them at 37°C for 1 h.
-We then washed cells in acidic buffer, which efficiently removed surface-bound GEMS, but not internalized particles (Figure S4B), allowing us to quantify endocytosis.
+specific mechanism GEMs became endocytosed, we developed a fluorescence-assisted cell sorting (FACS) based internalization assay (Supplementary Fig. S4A).
+To do so, we added $2\,\mu\text{g/ml}$ of GEMs to cells and incubated them at 37 °C for 1 h.
+We then washed cells in acidic buffer, which efficiently removed surface-bound GEMS, but not internalized particles (Supplementary Fig. S4B), allowing us to quantify endocytosis.
 We then used our FACS-based internalization assay with cells transfected with siRNA against clathrin-heavy chain (CHC-KD) and a dominant negative construct of dynamin2 (Dyn2-K44A), which efficiently inhibits the scission of endocytic vesicles by dynamin2.
-Neither of these treatments inhibited GEM internalization, but both inhibited the endocytosis of fluorescence-labelled transferrin, a marker for clathrin-mediated endocytosis, effectively (Figure 3E).
+Neither of these treatments inhibited GEM internalization, but both inhibited the endocytosis of fluorescence-labeled transferrin, a marker for clathrin-mediated endocytosis, effectively (Fig. 3E).
 We concluded that GEM endocytosis occurs independently of clathrin and dynamin in our cells.
-To ask, whether GEM internalization was affected by the removal of membrane cholesterol, we incubated cells with nystatin (25 μg/ml) and progesterone (10 μg/ml), which effectively reduced SV40 internalization in our system (Figure 3E), but did not inhibit GEM internalization.
-Similarly, the endosomal acidification inhibitor BafilomycinA, which inhibits SV40 endocytosis25(Figure 3E), did not inhibit GEM internalization.
-We concluded that GEMs are not internalized by clathrin-mediated endocytosis or a cholesterol-dependent endocytic pathway and that endosome acidification is not important in GEM endocytosis.
+To ask, whether GEM internalization was affected by the removal of membrane cholesterol, we incubated cells with nystatin (25 μg/ml) and progesterone (10 μg/ml), which effectively reduced SV40 internalization in our system (Fig. 3E) but did not inhibit GEM internalization.
+Similarly, the endosomal acidification inhibitor BafilomycinA, which inhibits SV40 endocytosis25(Fig. 3E and Supplementary Fig. S8E, F), did not inhibit GEM internalization.
+The actin polymerization inhibitor Cytochalasin D has a slight effect on GEM internalization, but less than for the SV40 virus (Fig. 3E).
+We concluded that GEMs are not internalized by clathrin-mediated endocytosis or a cholesterol-dependent endocytic pathway, that endosome acidification is not important in GEM endocytosis.
+The strongest effect we observed for interference with actin polymerization, suggesting that actin may be involved to some extent.

-Adhesion energy controls endocytosis.
+Adhesion energy controls endocytosis

-Since we found that multivalent binding of our GEM via its surface GFP moieties to lipid-anchored nanobodies was sufficient to allow adhesion, membrane deformation and endocytosis, we explored, whether the affinity of the individual ligand-receptor interaction and thus the adhesion energy of the particle to the membrane would be important in this process.
-To do so, we created 7 GPI-anchored anti-GFP nanobodies with individual binding affinities increasing from the μM to the pM range (Figure 4A).
-Their successful incorporation into the extracellular leaflet of the plasma membrane of cells was verified by the binding of recombinant EGFP to the membrane of transfected cells (Figure S5A, C).
-Further, our GEM particles bound to cells in an affinity-dependent manner, with binding levels close to background level for the two lowest affinity nanobody constructs (Figure S5A, B).
+Since we found that multivalent binding of our GEM via its surface GFP moieties to lipid-anchored nanobodies was sufficient to allow adhesion, membrane deformation and endocytosis, we explored whether the affinity of the individual ligand-receptor interaction and thus the adhesion energy of the particle to the membrane would be important in this process.
+To do so, we created 7 GPI-anchored anti-GFP nanobodies with individual binding affinities increasing from the μ M to the pM range (Fig. 4A).
+Their successful incorporation into the extracellular leaflet of the plasma membrane of cells was verified by the binding of recombinant EGFP to the membrane of transfected cells (Supplementary Fig. S5A, C).
+Further, our GEM particles bound to cells in an affinity-dependent manner, with binding levels close to background level for the two lowest affinity nanobody constructs (Supplementary Fig. S5A, B).